Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

 - **Decision**.
 A decision represents a constraint that has been applied to an input variable.
 In turn, it contains:
     - A **PartialAssignment**, which is the current state of constraints applied to the variables.
 The decision is implicitly defined in this field.
 PartialAssignment is a list of **OptionalVariable**, e.g. a variable which could be either be constrained or not.
     - A **CNF**.
 It's the input CNF updated with the current set of constraints defined in **PartialAssignment**.
+- **Constraint**.
+It consists of the name of the variable, and the boolean constraint.
+It is an utility which could be useful during the solve.

 <p align=center>
   <img src="img/solver/solver_design.svg" alt=" Model-View-Update detailed diagram" style="width: 80%">